Plan to delay or block Westland dairy cooperative sale over exit millions owed to farmers

 "Westland appears determined to adhere to the five year stand-down, despite the likely change in ownership that has been forced by poor management and governance of the co-op."

-Westland chairman Pete Morrison, a farmer-shareholder, has been approached for comment.
+Westland chairman Pete Morrison, a farmer and significant shareholder, has been approached for comment.

 Williams said holding back money from farmers when dairying was going through such a difficult financial time was "a disgrace".